-One-year ARMs are also affected by trends in short-term interest rates.
-As a lenders' cost of obtaining funds to lend declines, some of those reductions as passed to borrowers in the form of lower starting rates.
+Short- and mid-term ARMs, such as the 5/1 ARM shown above, are also affected by trends in short-term interest rates.
+As a lenders' cost of obtaining funds to lend changes, some of those reductions or increases are passed to borrowers in the form of lower (or higher) starting rates.

 Long-term rates, such as 30-year fixed-rate mortgages, pay little attention to short-term rates, responding instead to economic growth and inflation pressures.
 They more closely follow other long-term rates, such as the yield of the ten-year Treasury Constant Maturity.